4 Health Experts Give

 Friendly Advice for You Insomniacs Out There: Magnesium threonate is more of a GABA inducer that improves sleep.
 Take 2 grams of Magnesium threonate before bed after your last meal to encourage a deep restful sleep. or our blog

 Interview with Tim Ferris

-If you are interested in diving deeper into the therapeutic use of Magnesium supplementation I highly recommend you check out the book, The Magnesium Miracle, by Carolyn Dean, M.D.
+If you are interested in diving deeper into the therapeutic use of Magnesium supplementation, I highly recommend you check out the book, The Magnesium Miracle by Carolyn Dean, M.D. or our blog.